 Studies Used to Build Our “Dog Years to Human Years” Calculator

 Estimating a dog’s age in human years is not simple.
 We have reviewed data from multiple studies to conclude that a breed-based calculator is best.
 To build the formula behind our calculator, we have used the following studies:

 - Mortality in over 350,000 insured Swedish dogs from 1995-2000.

-- Lifespan of companion dogs seen in three independent primary care veterinary clinics in the United States
+- Lifespan of companion dogs seen in three US veterinary clinics.

-- Mortality data on 5663 deceased dogs registered with the UK Kennel Club owner survey.
+- Mortality data on 5663 deceased dogs registered with the UK Kennel Club.

-- “Do Female Dogs Age Differently Than Male Dogs?” from the The Journals of Gerontology
+- “Do Female Dogs Age Differently Than Male Dogs?” from The Journal of Gerontology.

-- Longevity and Mortality of Owned Dogs in England in The Journal Of Veterinary Medicine.
+- Longevity and Mortality of Dogs in England in The Journal Of Veterinary Medicine.

 If Your Dog is a Mixed Breed, Use “Size” to Estimate Human Years:

 All in all trying to figure out how old your dog is in ‘dog years’ v ‘human years’ isn’t an exact science.
 If your dog is mixed breed or if you don’t know your dog’s breed, the next most important factor to consider is size/weight.

 To make it a little easier, we have put together this table that translates ‘dog years’ to ‘human years’ for small, medium and large breeds.

 |Your Dog’s Age||‘Real’ Age – Small||‘Real’ Age – Med||‘Real’ Age – L & XL|

 See this infographic to find out your dog’s age in human years based on size: